 The Hundred of Hoo Academy has appropriate Online Safety, BYOD (staff and students) Acceptable Use Templates (AUPs) which are shared and understood by all members of the community.
-These policies can be found via the Academies website.
+These policies can be found on the Academy's website.

 6.2 Appropriate filtering and monitoring on school/college devices and networks